 Raimatang is a small river in Western Buxa area in the Dooars area of West Bengal.
 There is a small village inside the forest known as Raimatang village.
 The village has gained prominence in tourism in the recent past.

 Raimatang is a forest village.
 You have to travel through the river bed to reach here.
-The forest surrounding the village is famous for Elephants among other wild life.
-During the harvesting season, almost every night elephants come to the village during the night.
+The forest surrounding the village is famous as home to Elephants and other wild life.
+During the harvesting season, almost every night elephants come to the village.

 Raimatang is the destination for tourists looking for a sojourn amidst nature away from typical tourist spots.
-If you are looking for day activity as a visitor, you will be disappointed.
+If you are looking for a lot of day activity, you will be disappointed.
 But if you are looking to soak in nature at its purest form, you can hardly find a better place.

-There is a watchtower where you can spend the morning watching a variety of wildlife.
+There is a watchtower nearby where you can spend the morning watching a variety of wildlife.
 The wide riverbed close to the village can be visited during day time.
+While in the Raimatang area look out for Butterflies.
+At certain places you may see hundreads and thousands of butterflies flocked in the riverbed or forest land.

 There is also a trek from Raimatang to Lepchakha through Aadma and Chunabhati.
 The trek distance is about 20 kms and can be covered with an overnight stay in Chunabhati.